 In the Western world, we take flushable toilets for granted.
 But unfortunately for the planet and for marine life, the sanitary waste we flush down our loos has had a devastating effect on ecology.
 And unless we take action, it will continue to do so.
-From fatbergs – solid masses of sanitary waste, wet wipes, and nappies – (there’s one in a London sewer that’s the length of 2 football pitches!) to plastic tampon applicators that are literally swamping our oceans, disposable sanitary products are an eco-nightmare.
+Solid masses of sanitary waste, wet wipes, and nappies to plastic tampon applicators are literally swamping our oceans.
+Disposable sanitary products are an eco-nightmare as they form fatbergs – there’s one in a London sewer that’s the length of 2 football pitches!

 Zero Waste Period

 Most women in the developed world will throw away over 15,000 disposable sanitary items in a lifetime.
-It’s ironic when you consider that women in the Third World are struggling to get their hands on the most basic of sanitary products.
+Definitely ironic when you consider that women in the Third World are struggling to get their hands on the most basic of sanitary products.
 Environmentalists have warned that the detrimental impact on the environment is almost impossible to measure, especially since some disposable sanitary products may take as long as 500 years to fully decompose.
-Disposable products may also have an effect on our health as they contain potentially harmful synthetic fragrances and bleaching agents such as chlorine dioxide.
+Not only that but disposable products may also have an effect on our health as they contain potentially harmful synthetic fragrances and bleaching agents such as chlorine dioxide.
 In particular, bleach produces dioxins a toxic byproduct which has been shown to cause allergic reactions and hormone disruptions.

 Unlike traditional tampons, menstrual cups ‘hold’ blood, rather than absorb it.
-Made from medical-grade silicone, they are help in place by suction.
-I’ve been using a menstrual cup for a while, but as awareness for zero-waste periods grows, there are now so many menstrual cup designs to chose from.
+Made from medical-grade silicone, they are held in place by suction.
+I’ve been using a menstrual cup for a while, but as awareness for zero-waste periods grows, there are now many more menstrual cup designs to choose from.

 My periods tend to be heavier in the first few days and what I love about menstrual cups that they have a bigger capacity than a tampon – they hold 3 tampons worth of blood!
 This makes my life so much easier and less time worrying about changing.
 And I don’t have to worry about leaks (which I always had using tampons,) when I am out and about, or when I’m busy at work.

 The Evo Cup is also so comfortable.
 The rim sits on the vaginal wall, applying a bit of pressure which also helps to reduce cramps.
 YES!
-Menstrual cups can help reduce cramps (which I always suffered from before when using traditional products.)
-The Evo Menstrual Cup is incredible value, and also comes in a pretty pouch, so it’s very easy to pop it in your handbag or pocket and carry it around.
+Menstrual cups can help reduce cramps! ( I always suffered from cramps before when using traditional products.)
+The Evo Menstrual Cup is also incredible value and comes in a pretty pouch, so it’s very easy to pop it in your handbag or pocket and carry it around.
 This makes my life so much easier and less time worrying about changing!

 How to clean your menstrual cup